• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | @Golf Club de Courchevel, la clématite des Alpes

-Clematis is a vine that attaches to the surrounding trees and shrubs.
+The clematis is a vine that grows on surrounding trees and shrubs.
 This rather rare flower has four light blue tepals.

 • THE GOLDEN BUTTON •